msobanjo/courseware/topics/git/modules/basics/README.md

 - [Tasks](#tasks)

 <!--TOC_END-->
+## Overview
+Git is used for tracking changes in source code during software development.
+It is designed for coordinating work amongst programmers, but it can be used to track changes in any set of files.
 ## Basic Workflow
 The basic workflow for using Git includes staging, committing and pushing changes.
 Before a change can be committed it must be staged and to apply your changes for everyone else on the team, the changes must be pushed to the remote repository.